keystroke3/uproot/README.md

 Do you have any more things you can add to the program, fork it, fix it add it and create a pull request.

 ### Donation
-If you like the project and would like to support me for some reason: [PayPal me](https://paypal.com/keystroke33@gmail.com)
+If you like the project and would like to support me for some reason: PayPal me: `keystroke33@gmail.com`